 - 4.3.1 Participating in seminars meetings or workshops organised by the Society, other Actuarial Professional bodies, other Professional bodies or Industry bodies.
 Only business sessions attended can be recorded as CPD hours.
 Participation can be in person or by electronic means.
 Participation may be by attendance only and does not require the person to speak at that session. - 4.3.2 Reading technical papers presented at a seminar, meeting or workshop provided by the Society, other Actuarial Professional bodies, other Professional bodies or Industry bodies or reading technical or professional papers or journals.
 This can also include listening to delivery of and discussion of such presentations by electronic means after the event. - 4.3.3 Undertaking courses conducted by the Society, other professional body or tertiary institution leading to a degree, diploma or post graduate qualification. - 4.3.4 Participating in formal training or education (in house or external) relating to actuarial or industry developments.
-Participation can be by attendance in person or by electronic means (including after the event).
-The requirements to attend a Professionalism course prescribed in paragraph 4.2.6 of this Professional Standard can only be satisfied by actual attendance in person. - 4.3.5 Undertaking self-study courses, including self-study by electronic means. - 4.3.6 Serving on a committee, taskforce, interest group, technical or research committee of the Society or other professional Actuarial body which is a member of the International Actuarial Association. - 4.3.7 Serving as a member of Council at Council meetings of the Society.
+Participation can be by attendance in person or by electronic means (including after the event). - 4.3.5 Undertaking self-study courses, including self-study by electronic means. - 4.3.6 Serving on a committee, taskforce, interest group, technical or research committee of the Society or other professional Actuarial body which is a member of the International Actuarial Association. - 4.3.7 Serving as a member of Council at Council meetings of the Society.

 - 4.3.8 Serving as a lecturer, examiner, tutor or marker for any professional Actuarial body which is a member of the International Actuarial Association. - 4.3.9 Writing papers for professional meetings, conventions or journals.
 Time spent on researching material and writing technical papers can be recorded as CPD.
 Time spent on layout, design or artwork must not be recorded as CPD. - 4.3.10 Attending courses to develop business or management skills either in house or external to the place of employment.
-A business degree course at a university is included in this. - 4.3.11 A commercial activity may be recorded as CPD provided that the activity results in the improvement of the Technical Skills, Professional Skills or Business and Management Skills of the Member.
+A business degree course at a university is included in this. - 4.3.11A commercial activity may be recorded as CPD provided that the activity results in the improvement of the Technical Skills, Professional Skills or Business and Management Skills of the Member.